← All guides·Guide·6 min read

 • If you prefer a role where calls are serious and high-consequence but less frequent, and where operational resource management is a central part of the job, fire control may suit you.

 There is no hierarchy between the three.
 All three services offer fulfilling, important, and genuinely demanding careers for the right person.
 The best approach is to research each service you are considering, if possible speak to current operators at open days or careers events, and apply to the one whose culture and call profile most closely matches your own strengths and motivations.
+Whichever service you choose, the online aptitude tests are broadly similar — you can try free demos of all six 999 call handler assessment tests to start preparing.

-Practise for free first
+Practice for free first

 Try a free demo before you commit